Omimacgithub/Omimacgithub/README.md

 - **Software validation and containerized deployment**.
 I implement CI/CD pipelines to automate testing and deploy applications using a single command in Docker containers, ensuring portability and security.

 - **Continuous learning in AI and HPC**.
-In February, I completed my Master's in HPC (High-Performance Computing), during the summer I earned the Google IT Automation with Python Professional Certificate, and next month I will begin the INDITEX UDC Chair in AI for Green Algorithms.
+Next month I will begin the INDITEX UDC Chair in AI for Green Algorithms.

 - **Attitude, honesty, and commitment**.
 I am driven to collaborate within a professional team, working in a transparent, approachable, and honest manner.